-- Rage, which of course can manifest in different ways, productively or destructively.
+- Rage, which can manifest in different ways, productively or destructively.

 - Frequent escapism.
 There’s no shortage of ways to escape nowadays, for hours on end, ranging from T.V. to computer games to getting immersed in other people’s internet dramas.
-Pervasive daydreaming serves well too.
+Pervasive daydreaming is another escape route.
 (I don’t think of escapism as an unqualified negative, by the way.
-It depends on how escapism influences your life and character.
-Does it leave you mostly passive, numb, feeling stagnant, avoidant of things you need to do, unwilling to think much about others or think much of yourself?)
+Whether it helps or hurts you depends on how it influences your life.
+Does it leave you mostly passive, numb, stagnant, neglectful of things you need to do, unwilling to think much about others or think much of yourself?)

 - Childishness.
 If adulthood seems like a barren, forsaken place, childhood can seem like a retreat.
-I’m not talking about having fun or being silly sometimes, but a fuller immersion in childish activities, thoughts, and emotional states.
+I’m not talking about having fun or being silly sometimes, but a fuller immersion in childish activities and immature mental and emotional states.

 - The easy answers of different ideologies.
 When you’re lost, afraid, and angry, simple answers become more appealing.
 Simple prescriptions for what to do and who to attack in order to “fix things.”
 You don’t have to think about the consequences of what you’re doing; everything’s going to be fine if you fall in line.

 - Increased cutthroat behavior.
-If the number of jobs is shrinking in a particular field, people will war over them more aggressively.
+If the number of decent-quality jobs is shrinking, people fight for them more aggressively.
 Social media is one avenue through which to render your competitors unemployable.
-Especially by stirring up outrage against them over what are often unexceptionable posts, or comments that may be a bit tone deaf or offensive but don’t really warrant an exaggerated performance of fear and rage.
+Especially by stirring up outrage against them over what are often unexceptionable posts, comments that may at most be a little tone deaf or offensive but don’t warrant strict punishments.

 - A desperate need to stand out.
 There’s a widespread fear of being invisible and unneeded.
-There’s a greater pressure to appear special, exceptional in some way that will appeal to your professional and social circles or really to anyone who may wind up giving you attention, admiration, or money (people’s livelihoods may depend on the attention).
-There are different responses to this pressure and fear.
-Sometimes, the response will involve slapping all kinds of fashionable labels on yourself, as if you’re a car covered in bumper stickers, the most unique car on the clogged road.
-You may feel as if you always need to market yourself, to everyone, especially in a climate of job uncertainty, more frequent job switches, and side hustles.
+There’s a great pressure to appear special, exceptional in some way that will appeal to your professional and social circles or really to anyone who can give you attention or money.
+Maybe you slap all kinds of fashionable labels on yourself, as if you’re a car covered in bumper stickers, the most unique car on the clogged road.
+You may feel as if you always need to market yourself to everyone, especially in a climate of job uncertainty, more frequent job switches, and side hustles.

 What can People do if They’re Feeling Superfluous?